roxana-lafuente/POCs/README.md

 #### Machine Learning - Andrew Ng - Coursera
 - Programming assignment I: Linear regression in Python
 - Programming assignment II: Logistic regression in Python

+#### POCs:

+##### Boston dataset.
-- POC: Calculating correlation of a dataset with Numpy.
+- Calculating correlation of a dataset with Numpy.
+- Model 1: Linear regression.
+- Model 2: Linear regression with log transformation.
+- RMSE for comparison of models 1 and 2.